Bumpy Flight (Updated!)

 Content Standards A.CED.1 Create equations and inequalities in one variable and use them to solve problems.
 Include equations arising from linear and quadratic functions, and simple rational and exponential functions.
 S.CP.9 (+) Use permutations and combinations to compute probabilities of compound events and solve problems.
 S.MD.5 (+) Weigh the possible outcomes of a decision by assigning probabilities to payoff values and finding expected values. (a) Find the expected payoff for a game of chance.
 For example, find the expected winnings from a state lottery ticket or a game at a fast- food restaurant. (b) Evaluate and compare strategies on the basis of expected values.
 For example, compare a high-deductible versus a low-deductible automobile insurance policy using various, but reasonable, chances of having a minor or a major accident.
 S.MD.7 (+) Analyze decisions and strategies using probability concepts (e.g., product testing, medical testing, pulling a hockey goalie at the end of a game).

 Mathematical Practices MP.1 Make sense of problems and persevere in solving them.
 MP.2 Reason abstractly and quantitatively.
 MP.3 Construct viable arguments and critique the reasoning of others.
+MP.4 Model with mathematics.
 MP.6 Attend to precision.
 MP.7 Look for and make use of structure.
 MP.8 Look for and express regularity in repeated reasoning.

 Other Algebra 2 Lessons